kiron1/proxydetox/README.md

 -----------------------------

 - [duktape-sys](./duktape-sys/) - FFI bindings for Rust of the [duktape](https://duktape.org)
-  JavaScript interpreter written in C library.
+  JavaScript interpreter library written in C.
 - [duktape](./duktape/) - Idiomatic Rust wrapper for the `duktape_sys` crate.
-  (Just enough which is needed in this product context.
+  (Just enough which is needed in this product context).
 - [paclib](./paclib/) - Functions needed to implement `FindProxyForURL` and wrap it in Rust.
-- [paceval](./paceval./) - A utility to evaluate PAC files for a given URL and print the result.
+- [paceval](./paceval/) - A utility to evaluate PAC files for a given URL and print the result.
 - [proxydetox](./proxydetox/) - The actual Proxydetox software.

 Third party source code in this repository